CT Open: An Open-Access, Uncontaminated, Live Platform for the Open Challenge of Clinical Trial Outcome Prediction: Analyses and Future Directions

 \section{Analyses and Future Directions}

 \textbf{Traditional ML and NN methods remain competitive with LLM-based approaches:} This suggests that these models can effectively learn correlations between categorical, numerical features and the target labels.
 By contrast, off-the-shelf LLMs appear less effective at using such variables, consistent with our initial experiments.
 These findings point to a promising direction for future work: improving LLMs’ ability to learn and exploit correlational structure in tabular and other structured data, or enabling LLM-driven systems to train more effective classical predictors, such as random forests and lightweight neural networks, in an auto-research or AI-scientist-style setting.
 More broadly, the results highlight a persistent challenge for LLM research: although modern LLMs perform strongly on many tasks that humans can already do, they still struggle on open predictive problems that remain difficult for humans themselves.
 For brevity, Table \ref{tab:main_eval_results_concise} reports only the strongest traditional baseline; full baseline results are provided in Table \ref{tab:main_eval_results_full} in the Appendix \ref{sec:traditional_baseline_details}.
+A grouped permutation-importance analysis of which feature groups these baselines rely on is provided in Appendix~\ref{subsec:feature_importance}.

 \textbf{RAG yields modest improvements over the baseline in certain cases}: We manually examined cases in which the LLM with RAG produced an incorrect answer while the baseline LLM answered correctly.
 In most such cases, the retrieved similar trials were not themselves irrelevant; rather, the model appeared unable to properly account for subtle but consequential differences between the retrieved trials and the target trial.
 Nevertheless, for question classes where RAG did improve performance, for example, comparing o3-mini with o3-mini + RAG on Winter 2025, and Opus 4.5 with Opus 4.5 + RAG on Summer 2025, the reported outcomes of similar prior trials appear to provide a useful starting point for reasoning about the target trial and forming a prediction.